 Just a little planning and a few clever ideas make all the difference when you are budgeting your monthly outgoings.

-Living in Fareham offers locals an excellent choice of schools.
+Fareham offers locals an excellent choice of schools.

 This top-quality selection runs all the way from primary school age up to college and sixth form level.